bsmith89/make-bml/make-lesson.md

 git commit -m "Fix the figure legend."
 ```

-Now we want to re-create our figures.
+Now we want to recreate our figures.
 We _could_ just `bash run_pipeline.sh` again.
 That would work, but it could also be a big pain if counting words takes
 more than a few seconds.

-Alternatively, we could manually re-run the plotting for each word-count file
+Alternatively, we could manually rerun the plotting for each word-count file
-and re-create the tarball.
+and recreate the tarball.

 ```bash
 for file in *.words.tsv; do